Love Power (Disenchanted song): Reception

-"Love Power" received mixed reviews from critics, most of whom praised Menzel's vocals.
+"Love Power" was met with mixed reviews from critics, most of whom praised Menzel's vocals.
 According to Ross Bonaime of Collider, Menzel predictably received the film's best song due to her post-Frozen popularity.
 Writing for TheWrap, Elizabeth Weitzman said Menzel "knocks [the song] out of the park" vocally, while Ella Kemp of Little White Lies called the track worthy of her career and talent.
-Writing for RogerEbert.com, Marya E. Gates described Menzel's voice as "powerful and spine-tinglingly beautiful as ever", despite the song's generic title.
+For RogerEbert.com, Marya E. Gates described Menzel's voice as "powerful and spine-tinglingly beautiful as ever", despite the song's generic title.
 The Indian Express contributor Rohan Naahar said the performer "runs away with the show-stopping number", which he deemed an earworm.
 Caleb Johnson of the Northern Star called "Love Power" an uplifting highlight, appreciating it for correcting Disney's mistake of not using Menzel's singing voice in Enchanted.
 Similarly, Tori Brazier of Metro said the ballad corrects Disney's oversight by finally allowing Menzel to "do exactly what she does best".Several critics compared the song to Menzel's previous work for Disney, namely "Let it Go" from Frozen, as well as "Defying Gravity" from the stage musical Wicked.
-Other critics, such as Claudia Lin of The Rice Thresher, considered the song to be a stronger inclusion on an otherwise unimpressive soundtrack.
+Other critics, such as Claudia Lin of The Rice Thresher, considered the song to be a stronger inclusion on a soundtrack they otherwise found unimpressive.
 Variety film critic Owen Gleiberman said "Love Power" confirms "we couldn’t be more in awe of her pipes and couldn’t be less invested in the goofy scattershot story".
 The Hollywood Reporter's Lovia Gyarkye said the song "almost recreate[s] the magic of Enchanted".